SanjayRavindran/HP-350M_Laptop/README.md

 - WiFi

 ## Doesn't work
-- Trackpad tap to click gesture
 - Brightness control (Cannot be fixed using SSDT-PNLF.aml)
 - Booting without USB (Cannot fix using Duetpkg but the bootable USB works by using Duet pkg)
+- Trackpad tap to click gesture
+- Battery percentage
 - Webcam

 ### youtube